[ recitals ]

 Accompanying Requirement for Piano Majors

 All piano majors are required to play for at least one instrumental or vocal recital per academic year without pay as part of the departmental major.
 Priority will be given to degree recitals.
-If you are fulfilling this requirement, please notify Professor Elizabeth Parisot to receive credit.
+If you are fulfilling this requirement, please notify the Collaborative Piano Coordinator to record your credit.

 guidelines for student pianist duties for a recital (10 hours maximum) are: